kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

 Hello everyone and welcome back.

-So far we have touched demoed services a few times but we haven't properly explained what they are and how they work.
-Services are Kubernetes objects that helps with routing traffic to the correct pods.
+So far we have touched on nodeport services a few times already, but we haven't properly explained what they are and how they work.
+Generally speaking, Services are Kubernetes objects that helps with routing traffic to the correct pods.
 Services essentially sits in front of your pods and acts as a gateway to them.
 So when you're creating service objects your actually configuring your cluster's networking.

-There are several types of service objects.

-- nodeport
-- clusterip
-- loadbalancer
-- ingress

-and in this video we're going to take a look at the nodeport service in more detail.
-We'll cover the others as we go through the course.

-We've already demoed the nodeport service when we talked about Kubernetes DNS.
-And we're going to use the same set of yaml files for this demo as well.
+We've already demoed the nodeport service a few times already, but in this video we're going to take a closer look at this service.
+We're going to use the same set of yaml files that we used in our previous demos .
 So let's start by creating our apache and centos pods:

 ```
 code -f ...
 kubectl apply -f
+kubectl get pods -o wide
 ```

-Ok that's done now, I'll just close the cento yaml file for now.
-Now le'ts open up the service file:
+Ok that's done, our pods are now running.
+Let's now  open up the nodeport service yaml file:

 ```
 code config/svc.yaml